mendlero/rollup-vite-plugins/packages/vite-plugin-change-jsx-factory/README.md

 ## usage

-To use this plugin with an already existing package that exports a createElement you should pass the package name to the plugin like this:
+To use this plugin with an already existing package that exports a `createElement` function you should pass the package name to the plugin like this:

 ```js
 // vite.config.js